singer-io/tap-jira/README.md

    can be found.
 For example, it might look like:
    `https://mycompany.atlassian.net`.

    The `groups` specifies groups for users stream. `groups` is optional parameter.
-Default value of groups is ["jira-administrators", "jira-software-users", "jira-core-users", "jira-users", "site-admin", "users"].
+Default value of groups is `["jira-administrators", "jira-software-users", "jira-core-users", "jira-users", "users"]`.

 4. Run the Tap in Discovery Mode